dprasanthv/docker-tutorial/python3.6/ReadMe.md

 * docker images -- List of all docker images.

 * docker rmi <ImageId> -- Removes docker image.
 (ImageId can be first 2 characters of ID)

+* docker run -it <image> /bin/bash -- for bash access into docker image

 ## Running a Docker Container from a Docker Image